axelerant/testimonials-widget/readme.txt

 = Notes =

 * Review schema [structured data testing tool](http://www.google.com/webmasters/tools/richsnippets)
-* Auto-migration from pre-2.0.0 custom table to new custom post type
+* If migration from from pre-2.0.0 custom table to new custom post type is needed, then install Testimonials Widget 2.15.1 for that capability before updating to the latest Testimonials Widget plugin.
-	* Company, URL and email details are attempted to be identified and placed properly
-	* Public testimonials are saved as Published.
-Non-public, are marked as Private.
-	* Ignores already imported
-	* Widgets have schemas disabled by default to prevent overriding search engine findings for the page
 * Default and Gravatar image size is based upon Thumbnail size in Media Settings
 * When plugin is uninstalled, all data and settings are deleted